 Remember when I tried FlyBarre last week?

 Last night, I decided to check out FlyWheel, an indoor cycling class at the same studio in Millburn, New Jersey.
 (They also have a ton of studios in NYC and throughout the country.)

 I was in the mood for a serious sweat session after my long day, so I signed up for a 5:30pm class.
 I love that you can reserve a bike, view the status of a class, and manage your account all online.
 Technology for the win.

 When I arrived, I checked in on a laptop in the lobby and grabbed the bike shoes that were in a cubby corresponding to my bike number.
-I was wondering how they magically knew my shoe size but soon remembered I entered it online when I first created my FlyWheel account.
+I was wondering how they magically knew my shoe size until I remembered I entered it online when I created my FlyWheel account.
 Genius.

 Here’s what I loved about the class: